marcysko/twitch-setup-tutorial/README.md

 ### Introduction
+Twitch is a live broadcasting platform used primarily for video game streaming.
+Users can watch live or pre-recorded streams and chat with gamers in real-time.

 This tutorial explains how to set up Twitch Studio.

 To start things off, go to https://www.twitch.tv/ and set up a Twitch account.